 And while you might not think of Canada as a place for scuba-diving and snorkeling, you can do both along the Bruce Peninsula.
 It’s one of the best places for shipwreck diving, and even snorkelers can see the remains of several historic ships that met their watery end in this Great Lakes region.

-I’ve been lucky enough to make several trips to the Bruce Peninsula, while researching and updating my travel guide, Moon Handbooks: Ontario, and its companion guide, Moon Spotlight: Georgian Bay and Cottage Country.
-Here are three of the accommodations that I’d recommend when you’re looking for a place to stay on the Bruce Peninsula.
+I’ve been lucky enough to make several trips to the area while researching and updating my travel guide, Moon Toronto and Ontario.
+Here are three of the choices of Bruce Peninsula hotels that I’d recommend when you’re looking for a place to stay.

 If you’d like to stay in the heart of the Bruce Peninsula’s action, sleep in Tobermory, the small summer-holiday town at the peninsula’s northern tip.
 The National Park Visitor Centre is located here, and nearby, you can hike to the Grotto and Indian Head Cove, two of the park’s most beautiful shoreside spots.
 From Tobermory’s Little Tub Harbour, you can take a boat tour to Flowerpot Island to see the distinctive “flowerpot” rock formations or head out on a snorkeling or diving excursion.